mehmoodyasar/Resource-Efficient-Domain-Adaptive-Pre-Training/README.md

 ### 1. Dataset preparation
 All the datasets are converted to .npy files (where each array element has the data type of float16).
 To do so, all the images/slices are read and stored inside NumPy arrays (images/slices of each class are stored in a different array).
 These arrays are saved as .npy files.
-The code files -----, -------, -------, and ------ in the "Dataset preparation" folder contain code to save the datasets BraTS 2020 (T1 sequence), contrast-enhanced MRI (CE-MRI), Harvard Medical School (HMS), and Kaggle brain tumor type classification (Kaggle BTTC), respectively as .npy files.
+The code files BraTS_To_NPY.ipynb, CE_MRI_To_NPY.ipynb, HMS_To_NPY.ipynb, and Kaggle_BTTC_To_NPY.ipynb in the "Dataset preparation" folder contain code to save the datasets BraTS 2020 (T1 sequence), contrast-enhanced MRI (CE-MRI), Harvard Medical School (HMS), and Kaggle brain tumor type classification (Kaggle BTTC), respectively as .npy files.

 ### 2. Domain adaptive pre-training (DAPT)
 The following table summarizes the training protocol for all the strategies for the DAPT (please see the paper for further details):